 Throughout the year EPS organizes various meetings, some are for the whole community, some just for a certain research field.
-Each year organize various EPS courses, from basic introduction course until advanced courses.
+Each year we organize various EPS courses, from basic introduction course until advanced courses.
 To increase the number of courses and keep them of high quality, we are always looking for new ideas and members that support and help us.
-So please feel free to contact the education coordinator Juliane Teapal for question and suggestion.
-An overview over existing EPS courses can you find here.
+So please feel free to contact the education coordinator Juliane Teapal for questions and suggestions.
+An overview of existing EPS courses can be found here.

 I have a new PhD candidate – what do I need to do?

 PhD candidates registered with EPS and with an approved EPS or local Training & Supervision Plan (TSP) will receive a reduced fee for all EPS courses and WGS courses.
 Additionally, registered PhD candidates get invitations for activities like the EPS Introduction Course, the 2nd year PhD meet up, the 3rd year interview, the Get2Gether and so on.
 PhD candidates can also actively participate in the EPS community by joining the EPS PhD council.
 As soon as you know that a new PhD candidate will start in your group, please have them register with the graduate school.
 This registration is also mandatory for WUR PhD candidates.
 More information about how to register and what is needed, can be found here.
 If you or your PhD candidate have any question about the registration procedure you can also contact our PhD programme coordinator & PhD advisor Susan Urbanus.